-Students experiencing financial difficulties in repaying their university debts have to immediately contact the Finance Office on 0141 848 3351 to discuss their account.
+Students experiencing financial difficulties in repaying their university debts have to immediately contact the Finance Office to discuss their account.
 Depending on the circumstances, we may be able to arrange a mutually agreeable payment plan.

 This is a last resort but in the event of non-payment, the University reserves the right to: